wakita/fp2016/02-ocaml1.md

 - Give a definition of the `size` function, which counts the number of `Node` in the tree.

-- Give a definition of the `depth` function, which takes a `btree`-typed tree and gives its depth.  `depth Empty` should be 0.
+- Give a definition of the `height` function, which takes a `btree`-typed tree and gives its height.  `height Empty` should be 0.

 ## Assignment 2: Gray code (gray.ml)